Quantum phases of two-dimensional $\mathbb{Z}_2$ gauge theory coupled to single-component fermion matter: Numerical results

 As discussed in Sec. \ref{sec:h_inty}, a finite fermion hopping $t$ results in second-order processes that allow the dimers to acquire kinetic energy.
 These transitions, however, are subleading compared to the first-order resonance term, since the energy cost of hopping a single dimer is of the order $t^2/h$, which is much smaller than $J$ in the large $h$ limit.
 We add now these second-order processes resulting in the following quantum dimer Hamiltonian

-The coupling $t_\text{d}$ is positive and of order $t^2/h$.
+The coupling $t_\text{d}$ is positive and equals to $t^2/(2h)$.
 Here dimers do not hop perpendicularly to the electric string.
 These perpendicular transitions are allowed in the original model, but appear only at fourth order in the perturbation theory.
 Thus they scale as $t^4/h^3$ and are neglected here.
+The relative signs between the hopping processes stem from a careful consideration of fermionic statistics.
 Note that the Hamiltonian \eqref{qdh} is a simplified version of the complete second-order perturbative effective Hamiltonian because it does not contain the short-ranged repulsion interactions between dimers that are also generated at this order.
 Nevertheless, this model provides some insight into the hopping mechanism of clusters and emergence of weakly dispersing energy eigenstates of the studied gauge theory in the large $h$ limit.

 For $t_\text{d} \neq 0$ the ground state degeneracy is partially lifted and splits into Bloch bands.
 The band structure for a single dimer is calculated in Appendix \ref{OneDimerBand}.
 Since the dimers live on links, each unit cell of the square lattice can be occupied by either a horizontal or a vertical dimer, resulting in two energy bands.
-We find that the lower band has an ordinary cosine dispersion, while the upper band is flat.
-The immobile localized excitations forming the flat band are constructed explicitly in Appendix \ref{OneDimerBand}, where they are found to be composed of dimer states around a plaquette.
+We find that the lower band is flat, while the upper band has cosine dispersion.
+The immobile localized excitations forming the flat band are constructed explicitly in Appendix \ref{OneDimerBand}, where they are found to be a superposition of one dimer states around a plaquette.
+The flatness of the lower band implies that the single dimer groundstate is macroscopically degenerate.

 We first study the physics of the smallest cluster.
 Specifically, we perform an exact diagonalization calculation for two dimers on a periodic $8\times 8$ lattice.
 In Fig. \ref{fig:EnMomentum} (a) the degenerate energy levels of the lowest band have been resolved into momentum eigenstates with wave numbers $\bm k = (2\pi n/L ,2\pi m/L)$, where $n,m=0,\dots,L-1$.
 The ground state has zero momentum.
 Qualitatively, we observe that the band resembles a simple cosine band of an elementary particle hopping on a square lattice.
-Consistent with expectations from the perturbation theory, we found that the bandwidth scales as $ t_{\text{d}}^2/J$ as $t_{\text{d}}\to 0$.
+Consistent with expectations from perturbation theory, we find that the bandwidth scales as $ t_{\text{d}}^2/J$ as $t_{\text{d}}\to 0$.